College of Idaho: History

-In 1893, it was incorporated under the laws of the State of Idaho and placed in the hands of a self-perpetuating board of trustees.
-Dr. Boone served as president of the college for 45 years until his death in 1936.
+In 1893, it was incorporated under the laws of the state of Idaho and placed in the hands of a self-perpetuating board of trustees.
+Boone served as president of the college for 45 years until his death in 1936.

 In 1991, the college's board of trustees unanimously voted to change its name to Albertson College of Idaho to honor alumnus and long-time donor Joe Albertson (1906–1993) and his wife Kathryn (1908–2002).
 The couple, who founded one of the country's largest supermarket chains, Albertson's Inc., met in a chemistry class at C of I and were generous benefactors of the college.
 At the time of the name change, the enrollment was 640 students.

 On October 10, 2007, college president Bob Hoover announced that the name would revert to The College of Idaho, with the mutual agreement of the J.A. and Kathryn Albertson Foundation, to promote acceptance and gain financial backing from alumni who were unhappy about the original name change.
 This coincided with a $50 million donation by the foundation to the college.

 Academics

-The college offers 26 undergraduate majors, 58 undergraduate minors, three graduate programs, and a variety of collaborative programs through 16 departments.
-Popular majors include Biology, Business, History, Psychology, and Political Economy.
+The college offers 30 undergraduate majors, 28 undergraduate minors, four graduate programs, and a variety of collaborative programs through 17 departments.
+Popular majors include business, biomedical sciences, psychology, and exercise science.